SallyOti/Portfolio/README.md

-The project portfolio has different projects to outline Data cleaning and Exploration of Data analysis to help with analysis.
+The repository has different projects to outline Data cleaning and Exploration of Data analysis while using SQL to show case my understanding and responding to business needs.